 Note that we will only be comparing the conventional tube-fed versions of these classic scatterguns, not the new and fancy detachable box magazine-fed versions.

-So, grab your popcorn, a box of shells and dig in.
+So, grab your popcorn, and a box of shells and dig in.

 Table of Contents